 - General Partner / Developer: If you would prefer to provide your own REO schedule that’s fine.
 Just make sure it incorporates all of the same data points as our template.

 - General Contractor: Please have them note how many projects they have done with you and/or the architect of a similar scope.
 Quantitative data is great here.
 For instance, “on the following five similar projects we achieved substantial completion on average six weeks early on budget.”
 If they have a great track record in engaging MBE/WBE/Section 3 sub-contractors or are one themselves, we love that so please tell us!

 - Architect: Pretty much the same as above.
 Please have them speak to radon mitigation efforts in detail, if applicable.

-— Property Manager: On their REO schedule we are looking for all properties they manage not just own.
+- Property Manager: On their REO schedule we are looking for all properties they manage not just own.
 It is also important to have the sum of employees’ salaries and benefits in question ten match the financial projections operating expense assumptions.
-If this is a rehabilitation project and you are aren’t switching management agents how long have the employees worked on-site and do they hold any certifications?
+If this is a rehabilitation project and you aren’t switching management agents, how long have the employees worked on-site and do they hold any certifications?
 How do they handle compliance?
 How are they uniquely qualified to manage the subject property – IE a high level of experience with this particular special needs population or a high level of experience in that primary market area, etc.